aws-powertools/powertools-lambda-java/docs/utilities/kafka.md

 ### Processing Kafka events

 The Kafka utility transforms raw Lambda Kafka events into an intuitive format for processing.
 To handle messages effectively, you'll need to configure the `@Deserialization` annotation that matches your data format.
+Based on the deserializer you choose, incoming records are directly transformed into your business objects which can be auto-generated classes from Avro / Protobuf or simple POJOs.

 <!-- prettier-ignore -->
 ???+ tip "Using Avro is recommended"